helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 In my workflow, I'm often adding new tracks with a knife tool: even though there's a normal way to add an empty track via project menu, or duplicate a track, I often end up having added some sketches in different places of a single sequence, and then seeing that they represent different parts, and can be cut into different tracks after switching to the pattern mode:

 ![patterns-knife-tool]

+*Tip: cutting clips while holding any modifier key will immediately rename one of the new tracks to place it on another row.*

 #### Merging tracks